devuri/wpenv-console/README.md

    ```bash
    php bin/nino setup <replacement_domain>
    ```
+   > Running `php nino setup` will check for an existing .env file.
+If found, it creates a new version with a timestamp, facilitating an effortless update to the latest .env file standards.

 4. **Install Package**: Add a plugin or theme via Composer using the slug only.